 What Exactly is ERP Software?

-Freight management software can manage a huge range of processes critical to a freight and transport business, for example:
+A Transportation Management System (TMS) can manage a huge range of processes critical to a freight and transport business, for example:

 - Fleet management